mkkellogg/GTE/README.md

 		- GLUT (OpenGL Utility Toolkit)
 		- GLEW (OpenGL Extension Wrangler library)

 	Your Assimp installation needs to include the ability to load FBX files in order to run the demo included in the project.
-The variables ASSIMP_LIB and ASSIMP_INC in the make files were defined to point to a custom version of the library that has this ability.

 	2.2 Linux notes